siapankina/take_home_exercise_intern/README.md

-# PLEASE NOTE THIS POSITION IS NO LONGER OPEN.
-WE WILL NO LONGER BE ACCEPTING SUBMISSIONS.

 # Take home exercise

 For our tech test, we'd like you to take a stripped-down version of our quoting engine, and then add some features.
 This is a RESTful service endpoint that takes a few details and works out the price for a delivery.